Logiqx/covid-stats/docs/facts-england.md

 ## Facts for England - November 2020

+This thread considers the headline COVID-19 figures (hospitalisations and deaths) in the context of community prevalence.

+It also covers "died with COVID, not of COVID" and the plausibility of high "false positives" rates from PCR testing.

+Needs to be considered as a whole!

 ### 1. Prevalence

 ~1.4% of the population were testing positive for COVID-19 during mid-Nov and under 1% in the over 70s.